Réunion ibis

 The Réunion ibis or Réunion sacred ibis (Threskiornis solitarius) is an extinct species of ibis that was endemic to the volcanic island of Réunion in the Indian Ocean.
 The first subfossil remains were found in 1974, and the ibis was first scientifically described in 1987.
 Its closest relatives are the Malagasy sacred ibis, the African sacred ibis, and the straw-necked ibis.
 Travellers' accounts from the 17th and 18th centuries described a white bird on Réunion that flew with difficulty and preferred solitude, which was subsequently referred to as the "Réunion solitaire".

-In the mid 19th century, the old travellers' accounts were incorrectly assumed to refer to white relatives of the dodo, due to one account specifically mentioning dodos on the island, and because 17th-century paintings of white dodos had recently surfaced.
+In the mid 19th century the old travellers' accounts were incorrectly assumed to refer to white relatives of the dodo.
+This was assumed because one of the accounts specifically mentioned dodos on the island, and 17th-century paintings of white dodos had recently surfaced.
+Additionally, both it and the Rodrigues solitaire, an actual dodo relative, were referred to as "solitaires" due to shared habits.
 However, no fossils referable to dodo-like birds were ever found on Réunion, and it was later questioned whether the paintings had anything to do with the island.
 Other identities were suggested as well, based only on speculations.
 In the late 20th century, the discovery of ibis subfossils led to the idea that the old accounts actually referred to an ibis species instead.
 The idea that the "solitaire" and the subfossil ibis are identical was met with limited dissent, but is now widely accepted.

 Combined, the old descriptions and subfossils show that the Réunion ibis was mainly white, with this colour merging into yellow and grey.
 The wing tips and plumes of ostrich-like feathers on its rear were black.
 The neck and legs were long, and the beak was relatively straight and short for an ibis.
 It was more robust in build than its extant relatives, but was otherwise quite similar to them.
 It would have been no longer than 65 cm (25 in) in length.
 Subfossil wingbones indicate it had reduced flight capabilities, a feature perhaps linked to seasonal fattening.
 The diet of the Réunion ibis was worms and other items foraged from the soil.
 In the 17th century, it lived in mountainous areas, but it may have been confined to these remote heights by heavy hunting by humans and predation by introduced animals in the more accessible areas of the island.
 Visitors to Réunion praised its flavour, and therefore sought after its flesh.
 These factors are believed to have driven the Réunion ibis to extinction by the early 18th century.